Uber lays off 3,700 as virus upends sharing economy

 But the success of their businesses depends on people being willing to open up their cars, and drivers in some parts of the country can make more money collecting unemployment benefits, said Stephen Beck, managing partner of cg42,a management consulting firm.

-The psychology of riders’ decision-making is also shifting.
+The psychology of riders’ decision-making is also shifting, Beck said.
 Ride-hailing companies were banking on people deciding they would rather hitch a ride than own a car, a belief that has changed for some consumers during the pandemic.
 Riders also will be making decisions about what’s safest, and would have to trust that a shared vehicle less risky than a bus or train.

-Even in its worst-case scenario — an 80% decline in ridership through 2020 — Uber has said it would end the year with $4 billion in cash.
-That would still mean burning through almost $7 billion this year, which could create problems for Uber’s larger ambitions such as self-driving cars and air taxis.
+“It’s really difficult for us to speculate on how consumer behavior might change on the other side of the crisis,” Green said.
+Affordable transportation is going be critical for consumers, and people will reconsider high fixed costs such as owning a vehicle, he added.

+“We do think that consumers may also choose to avoid public transportation in favor of ride sharing and bike and scooter sharing,” Green said.

 Airbnb is slashing staff as the thought of opening living spaces to strangers begins to feel like an anachronism.

-On Tuesday, the company announced it was cutting a quarter of its workforce, some 1,900 people.
+On Tuesday, Airbnb announced it was cutting a quarter of its workforce, some 1,900 people.
 The San Francisco-based company expects its revenue to drop by more than half this year.

 It was not so long ago that Airbnb was poised to cash in on a soaring stock market with its highly anticipated public offering.
 But with the market now reeling and few people looking to anywhere but home, Airbnb is reportedly racking up millions of dollars in losses.